jonesna213/IndividualProject/Journal.md

  * Got weather dao set up as well as the api's java classes.
 Couldn't create unit tests because the results will be different each time its used... it's a weather api.
  * Changed the database and related to have a zip column for the api.
- * Fully implemented weather api and deployed new version of project to aws
+ * Fully implemented weather api and deployed new version of project to aws.
- * As of now I believe all the actual website stuff is complete besides adding more parts from jsoup scraping
+ * As of now I believe all the actual website stuff is complete besides adding more parts from jsoup scraping.

+12/9/2022 -

+Tasks Completed:
+ * Created unit tests for New Part class which is used with the web scraping classes.